michelled/weavly.org/src/robot-activities/testing-loop.md

   ### Environment

-  Any
+  Indoor area with space for Dash to move around

   ### Support

   Two players (Depends on the learner, assistance may be required to guide or facilitate.)
+books:
+  - coverImage: /assets/media/adi-s-perfect-patterns-and-loops.jpg
+    title: Adi’s Perfect Patterns and Loops
+    author: Caroline Karanja
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

-In this activity, learners will use the on-screen environment to apply their knowledge of directions, sequencing and loop creation.
-The purpose of this interactive activity is to allow learners to test their loop sequences.
-Learners will use their familiarity with the “C2LC Coding environment” or Block.ly and Dash and Dot robots to create loop sequences in real-time.
+In this activity, learners will use Weavly to apply their knowledge of directions, sequencing, and loop creation.
+Learners will use their familiarity with Weavly or Block.ly and Dash and Dot robots to create loop sequences in real-time.
 The kinesthetic output from the robots will encourage sequence tracking, an early task necessary for debugging and correction.
 This activity incorporates a social component to encourage demonstration and collaboration.

 ## Steps

-Select one individual to be Partner 1 and another to be Partner 2.
+Select one individual to be Player 1 and another to be Player 2.

-* Using only words, Partner 1 tells Partner 2 a simple sequence of 3-5 blocks you would like to repeat.
-This will be your ‘loop’ sequence.
+* Using only words, Player 1 tells Player 2 a simple sequence of 3-5 blocks you would like to repeat.
+This will be your ‘loop’ sequence
-* Partner 2 creates the loop sequence that Partner 1 has described in Blockly.
-Do not let Partner 1 see your program until you are finished.
+* Player 2 creates the loop sequence that Player 1 has described in Weavly or Block.ly.
+(Do not let Player 1 see your program until you are finished.)
+* Player 2 connects Weavly or Block.ly to Dash
-* Partner 2 to send the program to Dash/Dot to share with Partner 1.
+* Player 2 plays their program to move Dash
+* Discuss with the other player if the played sequence what Player 1 had described
+* If it was not the sequence as Player 1 described, try to find where the sequence did not match what and fix the sequence
-* Switch roles and repeat the activity (Partner 1 becomes Partner 2.
-Partner 2 becomes Partner 1)
+* Switch roles and repeat the activity

-## Try
+## Tips

-* Ensure batteries are charged and Dash and Dot is operational prior to activity
+* Ensure batteries are charged and Dash and Dot is operational prior to the activity
 * Set up a large flat surface for Dash and Dot to detect actions
 * Establish expectations of being patient and turn-taking between partners

-## Change it up

-1. Discuss with your partner if the sequence shown is the sequence Partner 1 described.
-2. If it was not the sequence as Partner 1 described, try to find where the sequence did not match what Partner 1 described.
+## Skill Development

+* Debugging
+* Sequencing

 ## Level Up

-What “tips” would you give the next group to help them be successful?

-## Skill Development

-Debugging
+Explore longer sequences with more action blocks.